 Funded by an Arts Council Covid-19 Crisis Response Award.

-On the first Saturday of every month Caitríona dresses up and performs a short concert of beautiful unaccompanied songs from her room.
-Medieval, traditional Irish, Scottish, English, American…always finding music to be happy about!
+Every Saturday during lockdown, Caitríona dressed up and performed a short concert of beautiful unaccompanied songs from her room.
+Medieval, traditional Irish, Scottish, English, American… always finding music to be happy about!

-These performances are also archived on Caitríona’s YouTube channel.
+These performances are archived on Caitríona’s YouTube channel.

 Glyn Pursglove have reviewed The Red Book of Ossory by Anakronos for MusicWeb International.
 “The power and impact of these performances are the product of the seriousness with which Caitríona O’Leary and her colleagues take both the story of Ledred’s fierce treatment of his innocent victims and the spirituality of his Latin verses… There isn’t […]

 Caitríona is grateful to have received another bursary from the Fingal County Council Arts Office to marry selected poems of the renowned contemporary Pulitzer prize-winning poet Jorie Graham to music by J. S. Bach as well as to her own original compositions.

 Caitríona is delighted to have received another Arts Council award (the Agility Award) to develop, compose, perform and record settings of medieval English poetry.
 The songs I write will form the first three in a song cycle, working title Dayes Eyes in This Dale.
 Stay tuned…!